S-Soluel/S-Soluel/README.md

 - Hi, I’m Samuel Solheim and my tag on here is @S-Soluel.
 - Current sophomore at Drake University, my majors are data analytics and computer science.
 Additionally, I am minoring in actuarial science.
 - The coding languages that I have experience with currently are Python, Java, R, and SAS.

-- I’m interested in working to increase my proficiency in the coding languages I already know, as well as learning how to code in different languages.
-- For my coursework, I am currently working in R and SAS.
+I also have experience with MySQL, and am currently working on a project in this language.
-- On my own time, I have started working through introductory courses to AWS.

 - If you would like to reach out to me, I can be found on both Handshake and LinkedIn.

 <!---